Tower Hill Memorial: History

 Lutyens described the RFAC's opinion as "bosh", and suggested to Ware that they should continue regardless and force a confrontation.
 Ware was more diplomatic, and the IWGC chose a new site in Trinity Square Gardens on Tower Hill, still west of Tower Bridge but further from the river.
 This site was considered appropriate because it was within sight of the Thames, albeit not on the riverbank, and the area already had maritime connections, including the headquarters of the Port of London Authority at 10 Trinity Square, Trinity House, and the church of All Hallows-by-the-Tower (itself home to many nautically themed memorials).
 Philip Longworth, in a history of the IWGC, remarked that the location meant the commission's only memorial in London "would never be seen by most Londoners, still less find a place in the national consciousness as did Lutyens' stark monument on Whitehall".
 (The Cenotaph was not commissioned by the IWGC.)

 Trinity Square Gardens was Crown land administered by trustees.
-Although the trustees suggested they would not object to the memorial, they did not have the power to give full consent and a special Act of Parliament was required.
-The bill was laid before Parliament in December 1926 and received royal assent in June 1927, becoming the Mercantile Marine Memorial Act.
+Although the trustees suggested they would not object to the memorial, they did not have the power to give full consent and a special act of Parliament was required.
+The bill was laid before Parliament in December 1926 and received royal assent in June 1927, becoming the Mercantile Marine Memorial Act 1927 (17 & 18 Geo.
+5. c.xxvi).
 The building work was undertaken by Holloway Brothers (London) and the memorial was unveiled by Queen Mary (deputising for her husband, King George V) on 12 December 1928, her first solo engagement of the sort.
 The unveiling ceremony was broadcast live on the radio in the queen's first use of the medium.
 Despite taking place in torrential rain, the unveiling ceremony was attended by a large crowd, who cheered the queen as she was driven away.